heisenburger/research-nodes/README.md

 I also want this to be a place where I can organise reading lists, to-read lists, and citations.

+Some requirements I've set out for myself (based on my personal preferences):

+- Notes and source texts (e.g. pdf papers) must live locally and be accessible offline
+- There are to be no weird or unexpected note formats or complex directory organisation.
+- Notes are markdown files.
+- Notes and source texts, pdfs, images, whatever, can be thrown into the relevant project folder.
+I want to keep a relatively flat directory structure: `projects/project-name/[everything to do with that project]`

 ## TODO

 - [ ] Write jekyll plugin to automatically generate project pages